SMART Goals – Definition, Examples, Dos & Donts

 Example

-Improving my math grade is important because it will boost my overall GPA and increase my chances of getting into the college of my choice.
+Improving my maths grade is important because it will boost my overall GPA and increase my chances of getting into the university of my choice.

 SMART-Goals-Timebound